stefantalpalaru/golib/README.md

 stable.
 Right now it's more of a technical preview.

 It might be worth noting that we pass pointers through the channels and they should point to heap allocated memory.
-Freeing that memory is the receiver's responsibility.
-As an alternative, you can use Go's garbage collector from C by replacing malloc() with go\_malloc().
+Since I didn't figure out how to make the standard library's malloc() play nice with Go's garbage collector, you should use the latter exclusively by replacing malloc() with go\_malloc().

 ## license